neosec-app/neosec/README.md

-# Sphere Project - PostgreSQL Edition
+# NeoSec Project - PostgreSQL Edition

 A full-stack authentication application with React frontend and Express backend, using PostgreSQL database with Sequelize ORM.